The Diver’s Tale is an unvarnished account of UK diving, based on Nick Lyon’s 40+ year experience.

 Andy Torbet is a British underwater explorer, skydiver, adventurer and TV presenter.

-The first edition was published in 2012 by Hallmark Press International Ltd.
+* The first edition of this title was published in 2012 by Hallmark Press International Ltd.